benchmark-urbanism/remark-bibtex/README.md

 # remark-bibtex

 Remark-bibtex is a [remark](https://github.com/wooorm/remark) plugin to generate footnoted citations from a `bibtex` file.
-It uses [`citation-js`](https://github.com/citation-js/citation-js) to load a specified `.bib` file, from which citations will be retrieved and added to the markdown file's footnotes section.
+It uses [`citation-js`](https://github.com/citation-js/citation-js) to load a specified `.bib` file from which citations will be retrieved and added to the markdown file's footnotes section.

-Citation keys take the form of `(@my-citation)`: The citation key will be replaced with a numbered footnote reference corresponding to the bibliography entry added to the markdown document's footnotes section.
+Citation keys take the form of `(@citationKey)`: where "citationKey" corresponds to a bibtex entry in the provided `.bib` file.
+The citation key will be replaced with a numbered footnote reference corresponding to the bibliography entry in footnotes section.

 In order to work, this package has to be chained to the [`remark-footnotes`](https://github.com/remarkjs/remark-footnotes) package, which adds the necessary markdown footnoting capability.